marcospedro97/poke_api/README.md

 Only one path is locked with authentication, it's the create, wich enable you to create a new pokemon in the DB, the list of paths is bellow

+*/sign_up*
-/sign_up path to create a new user
+ path to create a new user

 {
 	"email":"alfred@gmail",
 	"password":"123456789"
 }

+*/sign_in*
-/sign_in login of a existent user
+ login of a existent user

 {
 	"email":"alfred@gmail",
 	"password":"123456789"
 }

 will return a token that should be placed in the headers with key "Authentication"

+*/*
-/ root path to list all pokemons in the DB
+root path to list all pokemons in the DB

 [
 	{
 	  "Name": "vasdfasd",
 	  "Code": 21,
 	  "Type": "f",
 	  "Next_evolution": 22,
 	  "Previous_evolution": 20
 	}
 ]

+*/:id*
-/:id will return a single pokemon from the DB
+will return a single pokemon from the DB

-/21
+Example: */21*

 {
   "Code": 21,
   "Name": "vasdfasd",
   "Type": "f",
   "Next_evolution": 22,
   "Previous_evolution": 20
 }

+*/user/create*
-/user/create creates a new pokemon, stores the user who created it and return the pokemon
+creates a new pokemon, stores the user who created it and return
+the pokemon

 {
 	"Name":"adsfasdf",
 	"Code": 22,
 	"Type": "f",
 	"Next_evolution": 3,
 	"Previous_evolution": 1
 }